-We’re in the homestretch!
+We’re on the home stretch!
 Only two more construction steps left in our Tania culottes, and we’re going to cover both of them in this post today.
-First, we need to get the inseam sewn up quick – thats what makes these sneaky pants, well, pants!
+First, we need to get the inseam sewn up quick – that’s what makes these sneaky pants, well, pants!
 And then all that’s left is the hem.
+Let’s get onto sewing the inseam and hem!

-Ok, let’s finish up these culottes so you can get to wearing them!
+Ok, let’s finish up these culottes so you can get to wear them!

 Place your culottes down in front of you inside out, so the right sides are together.